Molecular Biology of the Cell

 Gaillard J, Ramabhadran V, Neumanne E, Gurel P, Blanchoin L, Vantard M, Higgs HN.
 Differential interactions of the formins INF2, mDia1, and mDia2 with microtubules.
 Mol Biol Cell.
 2011 Dec;22(23):4575-87. doi: 10.1091/mbc.E11-07-0616.
 Epub 2011 Oct 12.
 PMID: 21998204; PMCID: PMC3226476.

 Dartmouth Digital Commons Citation

 Gaillard, Jeremie; Ramabhadran, Bvinay; Neumanne, Emmanuelle; Gurel, Pinar; Blanchoin, Laurent; Vantard, Marylin; and Higgs, Henry N., "Differential Interactions of the Formins INF2, mDia1, and mDia2 with Microtubules" (2011).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 3857.